-To help tip the balance a bit more in your favor, we culled the most creative strategies from parents and travel experts for tricking out your hotel room to maximize your vacation enjoyment when traveling with babies and young children.
+To help tip the balance a bit more in your favor, we culled the most creative strategies from parents and travel experts for tricking out your hotel room to maximize your vacation enjoyment (and maybe even save you some money) when traveling with kids .

 5. Use the desk as a changing table.

-8. Bring outlet covers or duct tape to cover up outlets.
+Bring outlet covers or duct tape to cover up outlets and childproof your accommodations.
 You can also pad sharp corners by taping them up or taping washcloths over them.

-9. Pack a noise machine or download an app.
+Want to sleep better in your hotel room?
+Pack a white noise machine or download a white noise app.
 A white noise machine is worth packing since hotels can often be quite loud, and also because the sounds are different from what your little ones are used to at home.
-We love the White Noise Free app, as well as White Noise Baby ($0.99).
+We love the White Noise Lite app, as well as White Noise Baby Sleep Sounds.

-10. Bring along a few magnetic hooks from home—especially if your kids will be swimming.
+Bring along a few magnetic hooks from home—especially if your kids will be swimming.
 “Most doors in hotels are magnetic, and if not, use the fridge,” says blogger Larisha Campbell.
 “We hang up our swimsuits on the hooks so they dry faster.”

-11. Bring a headphone splitter, two headphones and a Kindle loaded with Netflix movies for a cheap, quiet hotel “date” for you and your partner while the kids sleep.
+It’s important to find alone time, even on a family vacation.
+Bring a headphone splitter, two sets of headphones and a Kindle loaded with Netflix movies for a cheap, quiet hotel “date” for you and your partner while the kids sleep.

 Cynthia J. Drake is a travel writer based in Austin, Texas, where she lives with her husband and two sons.
 Since becoming a mom, she’s been stranded at sea with her family, gotten lost in the Rocky Mountains, dealt with more than her fair share of public vomiting, and still can’t wait for the next trip.
 She writes regularly for AAA magazines, Austin American-Statesman, Texas Highways and Cruise Critic.
 Follow her on Facebook and Twitter.